release-argus/Website/content/en/docs/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  Deploying Hymenaios
+  Deploying Argus
 ---

-Welcome to Hymenaios (hi-men-ay-ous)!
-Hymenaios is a software release monitor that can notify and act on new releases that match the filters you set.
-This guide will show you how to install, configure and monitor your first resource with Hymenaios.
-You'll download, install and run Hymenaios.
+Welcome to Argus!
+Argus is a software release monitor that can notify and act on new releases that match the filters you set.
+This guide will show you how to install, configure and monitor your first resource with Argus.
+You'll download, install and run Argus.

 ---
 ## Installation